robingould/endtoendml/README.md

 # endtoendml
-following chapter 2 from hands-on ml with scikit-learn by Geron, on nyc housing data
+following chapter 2 from Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron, on nyc housing data